albertomh/albertomh.com/src/en/2025/temporal-corollary-conways-law.md

 applications, choosing course options, sitting exams, attending graduations... indices on an ivy-clad clock face.

-The calendar that dictates when and how our systems are used casts a long shadow.
+The calendar that dictates when and how my team's systems are used casts a long shadow.
 Development roadmaps and milestones form a carbon copy of the academic calendar, a failure to avoid the Unconscionable Maps that Borges cautioned us about<sup><a href="#footnote-2">2</a></sup>.